 - Sexual exploitation of children for money or power.

 Sexual assault and sexual abuse can happen to anyone, man or woman, boy or girl, at any stage in their life.
 Although the majority of victims in the UK tend to be women and children, men can also be sexually abused or assaulted.
-Sexual abuse claims for compensation can equally be made by either gender or for any age.
-The compensation can be paid for both physical and / or psychological trauma.
+Sexual abuse compensation claims can equally be made by either gender or for any age.
+The compensation can be paid for both physical and/or psychological trauma.

 Being physically harmed whilst being sexually assaulted is a harrowing experience that no-one should have to go through, and will undoubtedly leave the victim in a distressed and confused state.
 Claiming compensation for physical harm will vary depending on where you were when the assault took place, you could’ve been at work when the assault happened, or in a public place for example.
 Making a claim for sexual abuse compensation may help you to logically think through your feelings a little easier if you know there’s a good chance that you’ll receive some compensation for what you have gone through at the end, and may remove some of the stress of financial worries if you have had to take time off of work or have medical bills to pay due to your injury.